The easiest way to calculate a time difference in Excel is to simply subtract one time from the other.

 This works because Excel stores dates as integers and times as decimal values (see the page on Excel dates for more details).
-It is only the formatting of an Excel cell that causes the contents to be displayed as a date or time, rather than as a simple number.
+It is only the formatting of an Excel cell that causes the cell's contents to be displayed as a date or time, rather than as a simple number.

 Therefore, when you want to calculate the difference between two times in Excel, you can simply subtract the time values in the same way as you would subtract any other numeric values.

 Cell B3 of the following spreadsheet shows a simple example of how to calculate a time difference by subtracting the time in cell B1 from the time in cell B2.